zanymuzik/notes/dl.ai S3 - TF Deployment.md

 ### Post training Quantization
 - Quantization after training is done on the model
 	- vs quantizing the model during training
+- Improvement in model size and latency
+- at the cost of degradation in model accuracy
+-